Clupai8o0/JavaScript-algorithms-datastructures/08-Data Structures/README.md

 - Artificial intelligence
 - Folders in operating system

+## Binary Search Trees

+- Every node has at most two children
+- Every node to the left of the parent has value less than the parent
+- Every node to the right of the parent has value greater than the parent

 # Big O

 | Type               | Insertion | Removal      | Searching | Access |